opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

  However, in the light of the many allegations made against many financial institutions for “misselling” complex financial products to linguistically and financially illiterate and unwary customers during the financial crisis in 2008, it may be desirable for the courts to reconsider whether financial institutions should be accorded full immunity for such “misconduct” by relying on nonreliance clauses which unsophisticated customers might have been induced or persuaded to sign without truly understanding their potential legal effect on any form of misconduct or negligence on the part of the relevant officers in relation to the investment recommended by them.

-136    I come now to the decision of the High Court in _Deutsche Bank AG v Chang Tse Wen_ [2013] 1 SLR 1310 (“ _Deutsche Bank (HC)_ ”).
+136    I come now to the decision of the High Court in _Deutsche Bank AG v Chang Tse Wen_ <span class="citation">[2013] 1 SLR 1310</span> (“ _Deutsche Bank (HC)_ ”).
 There the High Court dismissed the bank’s claim against the customer and allowed the customer’s counterclaim against the bank.

 137    The High Court observed at [136] that the plaintiffs in _Orient Centre_ were financially sophisticated parties and noted the comment made in _Als Memasa_ as to whether the courts should re-consider the entitlement of financial institutions to include non-reliance clauses against unsophisticated customers.
 Accordingly, the High Court distinguished _Orient Centre_ on the basis that the customer was known to be financially inexperienced.